Microsoft co-founder Paul Allen’s estate sells Mercer Island mansions

-The estate of Paul Allen sold a cluster of Mercer Island properties for $67.1 million this week, the latest in an ongoing sell-off of the late business leader’s real estate investments.
+The estate of Paul Allen sold a cluster of Mercer Island properties for $67.1 million last week, the latest in an ongoing sell-off of the late business leader’s real estate investments.

 Allen, the Microsoft co-founder and Seahawks owner whose real estate company Vulcan built much of Amazon’s Seattle campus, died in 2018.
 Since then, his estate has sold off extravagant homes across the country.